3 Policies of the Faculty of Letters at Tsuru University

 - Students who possess a love of learning and look to acquire specialized knowledge.

-The Faculty of Literature at Tsuru University strives to prepare and enrich the educational content for students in order to encourage a rich and varied humanity and develop their ability to be active in various areas.
+The Faculty of Letters at Tsuru University strives to prepare and enrich the educational content for students in order to encourage a rich and varied humanity and develop their ability to be active in various areas.

 - The general courses nurture an acumen with a comprehensive approach and a broad education with the goal to cultivate a rich and varied humanity.
 These courses include liberal arts courses, foreign language courses, physical education courses and general courses in the faculty.